Have you ever been so stressed out with the daily grind that you shouted to whatever was listening, “Is this all there is?”

 Living your life to the fullest is the purpose of life.
 You were meant to get out there, find your passion, discover yourself, and live your best life.
 It doesn’t have to be in the pursuit of some higher calling (though it can be).
 It can simply be what makes you happiest.

 So be happy.
-Enjoy every moment of life
+Enjoy every moment of life.

 Purpose, Passion, and Meaning

-Find your purpose, pursue your passion, what’s the meaning of life?
+Find your purpose.
+Pursue your passion.
+What’s the meaning of life?

-These three concepts are all so tightly interwoven that they are nearly synonymous.
 However, there are slight differences.
-Your passion can be your purpose, but often we think of passion as something a little more selfish and purpose as something that you can give back to the world.
+Your passion can be your purpose, but we think of passion as something a little more selfish and purpose as something you give back to the world.
 Passion is what drives us; purpose is why it drives us.

 Passion and purpose are also related to meaning.
 What does living a meaningful life entail?

-Others get more philosophical with it and ask questions like, “what is the meaning of life.”
+Others get more philosophical with it and ask questions like, “What is the meaning of life?”
 If you think of it this way, finding your purpose is finding the meaning in your life.

 Life Purpose Examples